KohGeek/pysecretsharing/README.md

 ## Setup

-Install all the dependencies listed in requirements.txt
+Install all the dependencies listed in `requirements.txt`.

 ## Example